FLAMEGPU/FLAMEGPU2-visualiser/README.md

 # FLAMEGPU 2 Visualiser

 This repository contains the components for the interactive, real-time visualiser for FLAME GPU 2.x.
-This repository is automatically pulled in by [FLAMEGPU2](https://github.com/FLAMEGPU/FLAMEGPU2) when the `VISUALISATION` option is enabled within the CMake configuration.
+This repository is automatically pulled in by [FLAMEGPU2](https://github.com/FLAMEGPU/FLAMEGPU2) when the `FLAMEGPU_VISUALISATION` option is enabled within the CMake configuration.
 It is unlikely to be useful independently.

 ## Requirements